petermnhull/advanced-data-science-methods/README.md

 # Advanced Methods for Data Science

+Coursework completed as part of the Methods for Data Science course at Imperial College London.

 Exploration of two different high-dimensional data sets - the MNIST-Fashion dataset, and a dataset of text documents with citations.
 The approaches considered are:

 * Supervised classification (Multi-Layer Perceptron, Convolutional Neural Networks, K-Nearest Neighbours)